johnshearing/PrivateKeyVault/README.md

 [What 2 Big Problems Does The PrivateKeyVault Solve That Hardware Wallets Cannot](https://github.com/johnshearing/PrivateKeyVault/blob/master/Motivation/README.md#what-2-big-problems-does-the-privatekeyvault-solve-that-hardware-wallets-cannot)

-All you really need is a raspberry pi 2, a raspberry pi camera, an SD card and an AC power supply.
+All you really need is a raspberry pi 2, a raspberry pi camera, a micro SD card and an AC power supply.
 You probably have a keyboard, mouse, and monitor laying around already.
 You are responsible for making sure there are no keyloggers or radio transmitters installed on any of these devices.
 [So click here if you just want to install the software on your raspberry pi](https://github.com/johnshearing/PrivateKeyVault#installing-the-os-and-setting-up-basic-functionality)